watson-developer-cloud/java-sdk/.github/CONTRIBUTING.md

   4. Commit your changes
       Commit messages should start with the service name and end with the issue number if exists
       `[concept-insights] Added functionality to list the graphs #135`
-  5. Push to your fork and submit a pull request to the **dev** branch
+  5. Push to your fork and submit a pull request to the **master** branch

 # Developer's Certificate of Origin 1.1